-Right now, we are showing Dear Sirs at film festivals across the country and will begin community screenings in January 2022!
+We are showing Dear Sirs at film festivals across the country and community screenings!
 If you or your organization are interested in hosting a screening (in-person OR virtual) please go to our screenings page for more information.

 We are a small team working to share this film and we are grateful for every bit of support we receive.
 Our film is a fiscally sponsored project of the International Documentary Association (IDA), 501(c)(3) nonprofit arts organization.
 Contributions in support of the film are payable to IDA and are tax-deductible as allowed by law.